Why Michigan Mobility?

 E-Newsletter Sign Up

-Receive the Michigan Mobility Report for mobility news and information
+Receive the latest electric and mobility news and information

 Michigan is proud to be the home for mobility, electrification and the future automotive frontier.
 The state's wealth of resources, partnerships and infrastructure continues to attract a host of battery and electrification investments from around the globe.